-In the money (ITM) options contracts are seen differently depending on if they’re calls or puts.
+In the money is one of the three “money” components of options trading.
+ITM options contracts are seen differently depending on whether they’re calls or puts.

 Any in the money options contracts, whether bullish or bearish, mean that there’s intrinsic value.

 Strike prices are made up of intrinsic and extrinsic value.
 There are three types of moneyness options contracts: ITM, at the money, and out of the money.
 Out of the money, contracts have no intrinsic value.

 It’s another part of options trading where profit and loss are affected.
 Hence, the strike price is one of, if not the most important, part of picking a contract to buy.

 Being ITM doesn’t mean you’ll make a profit.
 However, it does give you a lot of chances.
 The contract has intrinsic value; therefore, it’s worth exercising.

 Each option contract controls 100 shares.
 So you’d multiply 4 x 100, which comes to $400.
 Another great thing about option contracts is that they’re not as expensive as buying shares outright.

 This is an example of an options chain for $SPY in the ThinkorSwim platform.
 The highlighted areas on the chart are the in the money strike prices.
 It’s the gray-shaded area on the options chain.
 The black areas are the out of the money strike prices.
 There are also options charts to look at.

 How ITM Options Contracts Work

 In the money, options contracts for calls are lower than the market price.
 This makes them more expensive to buy.
 That’s not necessarily a bad thing, as it’s still cheaper than buying 100 shares of a stock.